panzerdp/dmitripavlutin.com/content/posts/158-ts-function-overloading/index.md

 greet('World'); // 'Hello, World!'
 ```

 What if you'd like to make the `greet()` function more flexible?
-For example, improve it to accept a list of persons to greet.
+For example, make it additionally accept a list of persons to greet.

-Such a function would accept a string or array of strings as an argument, as well as return a string or an array of strings.
+Such a function would accept a string or an array of strings as an argument, as well as return a string or an array of strings.

 How to annotate such a function?
 There are 2 approaches.